vacuumserval/vacuumserval.github.io/8115215abb477bbd0354397f30b70ecddfa905aa/html/_sources/index.rst.txt

 * MD, molecular dynamics: MD is a computer simulation method for analyzing the physical movements of atoms and molecules.
 The atoms and molecules are allowed to interact for a fixed period of time, giving a view of the dynamic "evolution" of the system.
 * PF, phase field mothod: PF is a mathematical model for solving interfacial problems, which substitutes boundary conditions at the interface by a partial differential equation for the evolution of an auxiliary field (the phase field) that takes the role of an order parameter.
 * MI, Materials Infomatics: Materials informatics is a field of study that applies the principles of informatics and data science to materials science and engineering to improve the understanding, use, selection, development, and discovery of materials.
 * ... ...

 My purr is not a sign of contentment, but a vibration of superiority, a low hum of disdain for the lesser beings who scurry about their insignificant lives.
-I am the cat, the aloof aristocrat of the animal kingdom, and I am, quite frankly, too good for this world.
 Now, if you'll excuse me, I have a nap to take.
-By the way, I've signed here to confer an opportunity to you as my guard: don't let Schrödinger come over, I'm allergic to him.
+By the way, I've signed here to grant you an opportunity to be my valet: don't let Schrödinger come over, I'm allergic to him.

 |sign|